Have you ever wondered whether you can 3D print a house?

 However, there are some barriers to building, like building codes and lack of permits.

-Hopefully the rise of popularity prompts municipalities to adjust their policies accordingly!
+Hopefully, the rise in popularity prompts municipalities to adjust their policies accordingly!

 Additional ResourcesIf you are looking to buy affordable land, you can check out our Listings page.
 And before you buy land, make sure you check out Gokce Land Due Diligence Program.
 If you are looking to sell land, visit our page on how to Sell Your Land.